nagasudhirpulla/taming_python/blog/skills/flask_restx.md

-## Integrate swagger and many other features to flask APIs with flask-restx
+## Integrate swagger and model validation to flask APIs with flask-restx

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)